Leaving the High Street and Reaping the Rewards

-After working on the High Street for 26 years, Michelle Wilson, made the leap from travel agent, to business owner in March 2016 – and she hasn’t looked back since.
+After working for Thomas Cook for 26 years, Michelle Wilson, made the leap from travel agent, to business owner in March 2016 – and she hasn’t looked back since.

 Here's her story, in her words.